MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Add-ClusterSharedVolumeToAffinityRule.md

 ```

 ### -PassThru

 Returns an object representing the item with which you are working.
+By default, this cmdlet doesn't
-By default, this cmdlet does not generate any output.
+generate any output.

 ```yaml
 Type: SwitchParameter